starkinfra/sdk-python/README.md

 ### Get an IssuingHolder log

-You can also get a specific log by its id.
+You can get a specific log by its id.

 ```python
 import starkinfra